 A common complication of CABG surgery is atrial fibrillation.
-Although reported rates vary, it is estimated that 15% to 50% of persons undergoing CABG surgery will develop atrial fibrillation postoperatively [3; 145].
+Although reported rates vary, it is estimated that 15% to 50% of persons undergoing CABG surgery will develop atrial fibrillation postoperatively [152; 153].
 If a patient undergoes CABG surgery combined with valve repair, the likelihood of developing atrial fibrillation increases markedly.
 This represents a serious problem, as it increases the length of a patient's stay and cost of care, increases the risk of CVA and of hemodynamic compromise in the postoperative patient, and causes discomfort for the patient from palpitations, dyspnea, and other signs and symptoms.
-Postoperative atrial fibrillation has also been found to be an independent predictor of long-term mortality [146].
-Atrial fibrillation generally occurs within five days following surgery and is most likely to occur within two to three days.
-However, it can develop as late as three weeks postoperatively [3].
-Risk factors associated with development of atrial fibrillation include [39; 40; 60; 75; 147; 148]:
+Postoperative atrial fibrillation has also been found to be an independent predictor of poor long-term prognosis and long-term mortality [153; 154].
+Atrial fibrillation generally occurs within five days following surgery and is most likely to occur within two to three days [155].
+However, it can develop as late as three weeks postoperatively [154].
+Risk factors associated with development of atrial fibrillation include [46; 47; 80; 153; 156; 157]:

-- Increasing age; the risk increases in patients older than 60 years of age - COPD

-- Abrupt discontinuation of beta blocking agents prior to surgery.
+- Increasing age; the risk increases in patients older than 60 years of age - COPD - Abrupt discontinuation of beta blocking agents prior to surgery.
 Research has shown that after CABG surgery, catecholamine levels may be elevated and normal beta adrenergic receptor function can be altered.
 These changes have been linked to the development of atrial fibrillation.
-Preoperative use of beta blockers may provide some protection from these changes. - Length of aortic cross-clamp time during the procedure.
-Longer cross-clamp times have been linked with an increased incidence of atrial fibrillation following surgery.
-Less common risk factors include chronic renal failure, an enlarged left atrium, cardiomegaly, and a history of rheumatic heart disease. - Postoperative pericarditis
+Preoperative use of beta blockers may provide some protection from these changes.

+- Length of aortic cross-clamp time during the procedure.
+Longer cross-clamp times have been linked with an increased incidence of atrial fibrillation following surgery. - Postoperative pericarditis

+Less common risk factors include chronic renal failure, an enlarged left atrium, cardiomegaly, and a history of rheumatic heart disease.